-You may have an idea of the things you should do when making a personal injury claim, but did you know there are things you shouldn’t do?
+You may have an idea of the things you should do when making an injury claim, but did you know there are things you shouldn’t do?
 Here are 5 things you shouldn’t do when making a personal injury claim:

 1. Exaggerate or Lie

 You definitely should never exaggerate or lie.
 Many people do not realize that insurance companies will verify every single thing you tell them, in regards to your potential injury claim.
 They will examine photographs of both your injuries and the vehicles involved.
 They will obtain and review the crash report, medical records related to your current treatment, and review your prior medical records to look for similar complaints or prior accidents.
 Some people destroy their valid claims for current injuries by trying to hide prior accidents or prior conditions.
 The best bet is to obtain the services of an experienced injury attorney early on and let them advise you as to how to best address those prior issues.